 Our best tips for organizing your pantry and decanting dried goods.

-In the first week of our 16-week organizing challenge, we tackled the kitchen.
+We tackled the kitchen in the first week of our 16-week organizing challenge.
 Today, in week 2, we are going to declutter and organize your pantry.

-Much like a well-organized kitchen, an organized pantry will also save you time, money and help you and your whole family eat healthier.
+Much like a well-organized kitchen, an organized pantry will also save you time and money and help you and your whole family eat healthier.

 Decluttering And Organizing The Pantry

 - Clear off your kitchen table and your counters completely.
-You’ll be using this as a catch-all for this part of the declutter and organizing challenge.
+You’ll be using this as a catch-all for this part of the decluttering and organizing challenge.

 - Clear everything out of your pantry and put it on your kitchen table.

 - Clean it!
-Now that your pantry is completely cleared, you give every surface in here a thorough cleaning.
+Now that your pantry is completely cleared, you thoroughly clean every surface in here.
 Pantries are full of crumbs, spills, you name it.
 I like to keep my vacuum cleaner handy when organizing any space.

 - If you have pets or other bulk dry items, consider placing large plastic bins on the floor to store these.

-- Place large appliances that you do not use very often on the higher or very low shelves.
+- Place large appliances you do not use often on the higher or very low shelves.

 - Contain the mess.
-Place items that spill easily and tend to be extra messy (remember that clean up you just did?) in plastic containers, sealable bags, or turntable.
+Place items that spill easily and tend to be extra messy (remember that cleanup you just did?) in plastic containers, sealable bags, or turntables.
 This will contain any mess if a spill happens.
-I keep all our oils, baking spray and vinegar bottles on a lazy Suzan.
+I keep all our oils, baking spray, and vinegar bottles on a lazy Suzan.

 - Organize your pantry items.
 Cans, dried pasta and rice, and condiments.
-Consider placing all of your baking items in a basket so that when it is time to bake, you can easily pull everything out at once.
+Consider placing all of your baking items in a basket so you can easily pull everything out at once when it is time to bake.

 Decanting Your Pantry Items

-Decanting dry goods is relatively new (maybe 4-5 years?) in the professional organizing world.
+Decanting dry goods in the professional organizing world is relatively new (maybe 4-5 years?).
 I think the gals at The Home Edit were the ones who made it so famous, but of course, I can be wrong.

-We used to simply group like-items together using bins and baskets, but now, decanting is all the rage!
+We used to group like-items together using bins and baskets simply, but now, decanting is all the rage!

 Decanting your dry goods is an optional step of the pantry organization.